The Blair Witch Project Review (1999)

 I still enjoy the ending to the film every time I watch it.

-Maybe I have some nostalgia involved still, but for me the movie still holds up today, it was all just brilliantly done and came together so well, and while the follow up Book Of Shadows was one of the worst movies of all time, I didn't mind the 2016 version at all.
+Maybe I have some nostalgia involved still, but for me the movie still holds up today, it was all just brilliantly done and came together so well, and while the follow up Book Of Shadows was one of the worst movies of all time, I didn't mind the 2016 version.

 And if you did not know, they are rebooting the series for a new Blair Witch movie in 2025.